matrix-org/synapse/docs/client-server/howto.rst

 so they can join a room, rather than the room ID which is a randomly generated string.
 You can have multiple room aliases per room.

+..
+TODO(kegan)
-TODO(kegan): How to add/remove aliases from an existing room.
+  How to add/remove aliases from an existing room.

 Sending messages